 |May present as vasculitis, inflammatory vascular reaction, or vasculopathy |

 Vasculitis occurs when inflammatory infiltrates damage blood vessels.
 Histologic recognition of vasculitis relies on the identification of 2 key components: an inflammatory cell infiltrate and evidence of vascular injury (see Table 9-1; Fig. 9-1).
 The absence of inflammation, even if vascular damage is present, precludes a diagnosis of vasculitis.
 The composition and cellularity of the inflammatory infiltrate may correlate with the chronology of the process, but not always.
 Early on, neutrophils and/or eosinophils may predominate.
 In the late healing stage, the lesion may be sparsely populated by lymphocytes and macrophages.

 Fibrinoid degeneration.
 Fibrinoid material is deposited within a vessel.
 There is also a polymorphonuclear infiltrate.

 Unfortunately, the histologic criteria for recognizing vascular injury are somewhat arbitrary, and the minimal essential criteria remain controversial.
-Various histologic features may be indicative of vascular injury (Table 9-2); however, certain changes, ...
+Various histologic features may be indicative of vascular injury (Table 9-2); however, certain changes, including edema, ...